Cape Kidnappers is an outstanding bird-watching destination, with dramatic coastal views and gannets.

 The cape is home to the largest and most accessible gannet colony in the world.
-The 13 hectare reserve includes the Saddle and Black Reef gannet colonies.
-Both are closed to public access, however the Black Reef colony can be viewed from the beach.
-There are several ways to get to the gannet colony - on foot, sitting on a tractor trailer, in a 4WD vehicle or by kayak.
+The 13-hectare privately owned reserve includes the Saddle and Black Reef gannet colonies.

 The other major attraction at Cape Kidnappers is the golf course.
 Designed by American Tom Doak, the course makes the most of the breathtaking natural landscape.
 The sixth hole is widely regarded to be one of the great golf holes of the world.